ShaoTingHuang/Restful-Blog/README.md

 # Restful-Blog
-Building the modern with Django, jQuery, Bootstrap, Restful Framework API
+Building the modern blog with Django, jQuery, Bootstrap, Restful Framework API

 Restful-Blog is a project learned from codingEntrepreneurs.com.